24 February 2017

 The Satanic Abuse stories did not come from out of nowhere, and this book examines the wider background in which they developed, particularly through mass-media and popular culture.

 The book Michelle Remembers is often cited as the earliest example of a Satanic child abuse narrative.
-Published in 1980, this book relates the story of Michelle Smith who claimed to have been inducted into a Satanic conspiracy by her mother.
-Her account retails most of the elements which came to define the later development of the panic: women being kept as “breeders” to produce children for sacrifice, and the existence of an international conspiracy of Satanists involving senior figures in politics, business and the church.
-Even such outrageous claims as that she had horns and a tail surgically fitted to her body.
+Published in 1980, this relates the story of Michelle Smith who claimed to have been inducted into a Satanic conspiracy by her mother.
+Her account retails most of the elements which came to define the later development of the panic: women being kept as 'breeders' to produce children for sacrifice, and the existence of an international conspiracy of Satanists involving senior figures in politics, business and the church.
+It involved such outrageous claims as that she had horns and a tail surgically fitted to her body.

 The most significant part of Smith's story is the way in which it was revealed; after hypnotic sessions with the therapist Lawrence Padzer - whom she subsequently married – and it was this, amongst other elements, which caused writers in Magonia to see it in relation to the alien abduction scare which developed in the 1980s.